wlieberz/github-user-page-content/README.md

 ## Contributing

-Cheatsheet for myself as I don't plan to have any contributors other than myself.
+Cheatsheet for myself since I don't plan to have any contributors other than myself.

+## Local Dev

 ### Mkdocs install